CharbelAbouafech/Autonomous-UAV/README.md

 python main.py waypoint_nav --address udpin://0.0.0.0:14540
 ```

-Results are saved as JSON in `logs/` after each run.
+Results are saved as JSON in `logs/` after each run (directory created automatically).

 ---